CarlosPeralta2049/CarlosPeralta2049.github.io/Project1.md

 **Below:** The Trade Weighted Dollar (TWD) is the value of the dollar against the top 17 currencies in the world.
 Here we see a robust correlation that confirms that as the TWD depreciated (thanks to inflation, higher interest rates, etc), exports have increased.
 However, because all output is a variation of capital * labour (or labour * delayed labour), the main difficulty with this domino becomes the lack of human capital.
 The United States provides a good example of why increased immigration must be stimulatory in the long-run, at the cost of lower living standards.<br><br>
 ![Image6](https://CarlosPeralta2049.github.io/Assets/Project1_06.png)
+<br><br>
+**Conclusion:** Specially as of 2023, the United States has become primed for asset inflation.
+Institutional investing has become unchecked, although there is a period of adjustment.
+When the need for significant public expanditure arises, this will synergise with unchecked spending in the financial economy.
+The result will be high amounts of domestic wealth transfer.